Corruption in South Africa: Jacob Zuma and corruption

-Zuma's time in office has been marked by controversy and accusations of corruption.
-Zuma's resignation on February 14, 2018 came after months of pressure from the ANC.
+Zuma's time in office was marked by controversy and numerous incidences of corruption.
+His resignation on February 14, 2018, came after months of pressure from the ANC.
 In April 2018 it was announced that Zuma would be prosecuted on 12 counts of fraud, one of racketeering, two of corruption and one of money laundering.
 Zuma faced corruption charges involving the US$2.5 billion South African Arms Deal.
 On 11 October 2019, a South African high court denied Zuma a motion to withdraw the recent criminal charges against him.
 Zuma was imprisoned for refusing to give evidence to the Zondo Commission resulting in the July 2021 unrest.